Health Conditions

 Bacille Calmette–Guérin (BCG) vaccine

-The vaccine for tuberculosis is called the bacille Calmette–Guérin (BCG) vaccine.
+The vaccine for tuberculosis is called the Bacille Calmette–Guérin (BCG) vaccine.
 It does not prevent you from getting the TB germ, but it helps prevent severe or life-threatening TB disease, especially in young children.